arabidopsis/nnfasta/README.md

 for `b"\r>|\n>|^>"`  bytes from which we compute a start, end for each record and create an `array.array` (in memory).

+The operating system will ensure that similar mmapped pages in different process are shared.

 Enjoy peps!